barrelstrength/sprout-docs/docs/reports/custom-data-sources.md

+---
+date: 2018-06-25
+description: Custom Data Sources can be created by plugins.
+You can create as many Data Sources as you'd like.
+---

 # Data Sources

 Custom Data Sources can be created by plugins.
 You can create as many Data Sources as you'd like.